R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 This would generate the host JAR at `host/build/libs/host-simulation-1.2-RC1.jar`.

 !!! tip
-    If working from inside IntelliJ, start the shadowJar task for the host project from the tree on the right hand side, and then edit the created run config.
-Add the `-PenclaveMode=<MODE>` flag to the arguments section of the run config.
+    If working from inside IntelliJ, find the shadowJar task of your host project from the Gradle menu on the right hand side.
+Modify run configuration of this task by adding the -PenclaveMode=<MODE> flag to the arguments section.
+    Now you can run the task.

 For **release mode**, the sample app has been configured (in the `build.gradle` of the `enclave` subproject) to use external signing.
 Note that **external signing is optional** and you do not have to include it in your own projects.